openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/speech_sample/README.md

                         Optional.
 Enables performance report (specify -a to ensure arch accurate results).
   -a {CORE,ATOM}, --arch {CORE,ATOM}
                         Optional.
-Specify a architecture.
-CORE, ATOM with combination of -pc.
+Specify architecture.
+CORE, ATOM with the combination of -pc.
   -iname INPUT_LAYERS, --input_layers INPUT_LAYERS
                         Optional.
 Layer names for input blobs.
 The names are